Growing Green Beans In Containers:

 Picking the Beans in Growing Green Beans in Containers

-- One main simple tip to increase the production beans is to, pic the pods regularly don’t let to mature.
+- One main simple tip to increase the production of beans is to, pick the pods regularly don’t let to mature.

-- The Green bean plant should be harvested in short periods, if you don’t keep harvesting plant will put all its energy into ripening that seeds rather than producing fresh ones.
+- The Green bean plant should be harvested in short periods, if you don’t keep harvesting plant will put all its energy into ripening those seeds rather than producing fresh ones.

-- So, you should keep on picking beans, otherwise plant will stop the production.
+- So, you should keep on picking beans, otherwise, the plant will stop the production.

 - Even if the plants are clump together, pay close attention and pick the pods.

 - Spend a good quality time with the plant when they are ready to harvest.
 Picking pods may conserve time.